-Yes ⊠ No □
+Yes 🗵 No 🗖

-Indicate by check mark whether the registrant is smaller reporting company.
-See the definitions company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company □ ⊠ Indicate by check mark whether the registrant is a s shell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes □ No ⊠ As of May 9, 2014, the Registrant had 385,431,6 outstanding.
-636 shares of its common stock, par value ue \$0.0001 per share issued and
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box Non-accelerated filer \Box (Do not check if a smaller reporting company) Accelerated filer Non-accelerated filer \Box Smaller reporting company \boxtimes

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
+Yes 🗆 No 🗵

+As of August 11, 2014, the Registrant had 408,148,852 shares of its common stock, par value \$0.0001 per share issued and outstanding.

-COATES INTERNATIONAL, LTD. AND SUBSIDIARIES QUARTERLY REPORT ON FORM 10-Q
+COATES INTERNATIONAL, LTD. QUARTERLY REPORT ON FORM 10-Q